waymarkedtrails/waymarkedtrails-api/README.md

 To set up uwsgi for production, please consult its documentation.

-_Warning:_ the code is not compatible with ujosn.
+_Warning:_ the code is not compatible with ujson.
 If you get an error message

     TypeError: 'Type[ujson] is not Serializable'